imixs/imixs-workflow/src/site/markdown/deployment/index.md

 ## Security
-Each back-end call to the Imixs-Workflow engine have to propagate an applicable user principal and security role to be verified by the Imixs EntityService layer.
+Each back-end call to the Imixs-Workflow engine have to propagate an applicable user principal and security role to be verified by the back-end services.
 The security concept of Imixs-Workflow defines the following roles:

   * org.imixs.ACCESSLEVEL.NOACCESS
   * org.imixs.ACCESSLEVEL.READACCESS